Master's in City Planning

 Steps to Apply

-1. 1.
-Apply to the University via Cal State Apply (before February 1, 2025).
+1. Complete the University Online Application via Cal State Apply – Must be completed by February 1.

 Graduate Admissions